Israel intensifies attacks in Gaza and strikes ports in Yemen as Trump wraps up trip to region

 Netanyahu vows to step up war

-The same official said that Cabinet members were meeting Friday to assess negotiations in Qatar, where ceasefire talks are taking place, and to decide on next steps.
+The same official said that Cabinet members were meeting Friday to assess progress in ceasefire talks, and to decide on next steps.

-Israeli government spokesman David Mencer told The Associated Press on Friday that Israel’s military is intensifying its operations as it has done since Hamas stopped releasing hostages.
-“Our objective is to get them home and get Hamas to relinquish power,” he said.
+Netanyahu vowed earlier in the week to escalate pressure on Hamas, with the aim of destroying the militant group that governs Gaza.
+In comments released by Netanyahu's office Tuesday, the prime minister said Israeli forces were days away from entering Gaza "with great strength to complete the mission ...
+It means destroying Hamas."

+Israeli Defense Minister Israel Katz confirmed Friday that strikes in Gaza earlier in the week targeted a key Hamas leader in Gaza, Mohammed Sinwar, although there has been no word on whether he was hit.
+He is the brother of the slain former leader in Gaza, Yahya Sinwar — a mastermind of the Oct.
+7, 2023, attack.

 ‘Historic opportunity’

-In Israel, families of hostages said they awoke Friday with “heavy hearts” to reports of increased attacks and called on Netanyahu to “join hands” with Trump’s efforts to release hostages.
+In Israel, families of hostages said they awoke Friday with “heavy hearts” to reports of increased attacks and called on Netanyahu to “join hands” with Trump’s efforts to free hostages.
+On Monday, Israeli-American Edan Alexander was released after backdoor U.S.-Hamas diplomacy.

-Edan Alexander, the Israeli-American hostage released Monday after backdoor U.S.-Hamas diplomacy, left the hospital Friday, according to a statement released by his parents, who said his recovery was far from over.

 “Missing this historic opportunity for a deal to bring the hostages home would be a resounding failure that will be remembered in infamy forever,” the families said in a statement released by the hostage forum, which supports them.

-The war began on Oct.
-7, 2023, when Hamas-led militants killed 1,200 people and abducted 251 others during an attack on southern Israel.
+In the Oct.
+7 attack, Hamas-led militants killed 1,200 people and abducted 251 others.
 Israel’s retaliatory offensive has killed more than 53,000 Palestinians, many of them women and children, according to Gaza’s Health Ministry, which does not say how many were combatants.

 Almost 3,000 have been killed since Israel broke a ceasefire on March 18, the ministry said.